Social Work Licensure Requirements in Maine

 While earning hours, the social worker must be licensed as an LMSW-CC: a Licensed Master Social Worker who is conditionally authorized to practice clinical social work.

 When requirements are complete, the social worker may apply to the Maine Board for permission to take the clinical examination through the ASWB.
 Click here to download the application.
 The consultant must verify hours and make a recommendation for licensure.
-The applicant should secure references: one from their consultant, one from an LCSW, a third from another LCSW or from a mental health professional in another discipline.
+The applicant should secure three references, including one from their consultant and one from an LCSW, CSW-IP, or LMSW.
+The third may be from another social worker or from a mental health professional in another discipline.

 The license renewal cycle is two years – this is the same whatever the level of license.
 License holders have a continuing education requirement.